 The very nature of the wardens' roles aligns them to people with protected characteristics and helping them to access services.
+This includes poverty, which for Maidstone Borough Council has been identified as a further are of concern for our residents.
 They often provide the support /links where families or society are not.
 The proposed reductions will impact on the level support the KCWS are able to provide.